 Choosing the Right Length

-As a beginner, you might not be aware of the fact that there are many different types of ukuleles.
 These ukuleles come in a wide range of sizes and thus require strings of varying lengths.
-Below, we’re going to discuss string lengths for the most common types of ukuleles.
+Below, we’re going to discuss string lengths for the most common ones.

 The smallest of all ukuleles, soprano ukuleles have a scale length of 13 inches.
 The scale is the distance from the bridge of the uke to the nut of the uke.
 The overall length of soprano ukuleles is 21 inches.